krypted/extensionsmanager/README.md

 ## Contents of the Project

 This is two projects.
-The first is a command line interface that provides information about app extensions, system extensions, and network extensions.
-The second is a shell for a graphical interface.
+The first is a command line interface (`extensionsman` compiled binary, extensionsman-CLI Xcode Project, and extensionsman-CLI zipped up Xcode Project) that provides information about app extensions, system extensions, and network extensions.
+The second is a shell for a graphical interface (not yet uploaded at the moment).

 The source of each is posted, so they can be altered and compiled based on further needs.

 ## Command Line Usage